nikhilbadyal/maybe/README.md

 # Maybe: The personal finance app for everyone

 > [!IMPORTANT]
-> This repository is no longer actively maintained.
-You can read more about this in our [final release](https://github.com/maybe-finance/maybe/releases/tag/v0.6.0).
+> This original repository is no longer actively maintained.
+This is my personal fork with few fixed and new feature which i find useful.

 ## Maybe Hosting